Lysander/snippets/Mono/SoapXmlMessages/README.md

 nicer things than to explore the possibilities of dealing with SOAP problems... ok, almost everything is more fun than SOAP 😉

-(Perhaps that is the reason, why the .NET developers did not spend to much time with their SOAP APIs? 😈 just kidding... )
+(Perhaps that is the reason, why the .NET developers did not spend too much time to polish their SOAP framework? 😈 just kidding... )

 P.S.
 ----

-If you like my thoughts and solution, tell it to the world and Microsoft, if you dislike it, tell it to **me**!
+If you like my thoughts and solution, tell it to the world and Microsoft; if you dislike it, tell it to **me**!

-Hey guys @Microsoft: I allow you to grab my solution and put it into the framework!
+Hey guys @Microsoft: Feel free to grab my solution and put it into the framework (see the license-file with the BSD license)!
 Please help people wasting less time in the future! 😛

 P.P.S.